CavernCrawlers/CavernCrawlers.github.io/Warrior.md

 **Skirmisher**: Gain +1 **Initiative**, +5 feet movement and +1 AC vs **Attacks of Opportunity**.

 **Weapon Specialization**:  Pick 1 additional weapon to specialize in.
+Alternatively, increase the bonus of one of your existing specializations by +1 To Hit and +1 Damage.
 This Knack may be taken more than once.

 ### Sample Warrior Builds
 - **All-Rounder**